7/19/2024

 Head of Investor Relations

 Thank you very much.
 Good morning and warm welcome again to this Q2 presentation from Nordic Paper.
-My name is Henrik Esén.
+My name is Henrik Essén.
 I'm head of investor relations at Nordic Paper.
-Today we have this presentation from Karlstad, the head office of Nordic Paper.
-With me today I have Anita Schellander, CEO and Miklas Eriksson, CFO.
-With this, please go ahead Anita.
-Thank
+And today we send this presentation from Karlstad, the head office of Nordic Paper.
+And with me today, I have Anita Sjölande, CEO and Niklas Eriksson, CFO.
+With this, please go ahead, Anita.

 speaker